Sanction non-performing contractors – Deputy Local Government Minister directs

 This was after visiting the site of a Market complex being undertaken under the Ghana Secondary City Support Program after meeting with the Regional Minister and Staff of the Assembly.

-His next visit was the site of a huge Storm Drain which has been a major problem for the people of Wa during rainy seasons due to flooding and loss of lives but this contractor too in spite of the availability of funds, was far behind schedule, having done just 20% of work with just about 2 weeks to the end of the contract schedule.
+His next visit was the site of a huge Storm Drain which has been a major problem for the people of Wa during rainy seasons due to flooding and loss of lives but this contractor too inspite of availability of funds, was far behind schedule, having done just 20% of work with just about 2 weeks to the end of the Contract schedule.